ty-whit/ty-whit.github.io/content/ADHD/Get Bored.md

     - stream music and movies from plex
     - emulate retro games
     - play modern iOS games
+    - record and produce music (if I were any good)
 - an android phone that can
     - play android games,
     - read the same books